 Matthew P. Ritger

 I study literature and drama of the sixteenth and seventeenth centuries, with an emphasis on poetry and politics.
-Areas of particular interest include the history of rhetoric and poetics, print technology and culture, and early modern criminal law and policy, as well as authors including More, Shakespeare, Marvell.
+Areas of particular interest include the history of rhetoric and poetics, print technology and culture, carceral history, queer theory, and early modern criminal law and policy, as well as authors including More, Shakespeare, Marvell.

-My dissertation project, tentatively titled Objects of Correction: English Literature and the Reformation of Punishment, 1516-1667, constructs a critical and imaginative history of rehabilitative punishments from More’s Utopia to early American penal codes.
-Based in and around London’s first Protestant hospitals and Bridewell Prison, the first House of Correction (established in 1553), Objects of Correction studies how literature, drama, and print practices both addressed and affected penal reform in early modern England, during a crucial period in the rise of what Foucault has called “the correctional world.”
+My dissertation project, titled Objects of Correction: Literature and the Birth of Modern Punishment, reconstructs the early history of rehabilitative punishments, from More’s Utopia to colonial penal codes.
+Based in and around institutions such as London’s Protestant hospitals and Bridewell Prison, the first “house of correction,” Objects of Correction studies how literature and drama both addressed and affected penal reform in early modern England, during a crucial period in the rise of what Foucault has called “the correctional world.”

-"Invisible Shakespeare."
-Review Essay.
+"Invisible Shakespeare." (link is external) Review Essay.
 Los Angeles Review of Books Online, April 2016.

-"Shrapnel and Song: On Contemporary Poetry from Afghanistan."
-Los Angeles Review of Books Online, April 2014.
+"Shrapnel and Song: On Contemporary Poetry from Afghanistan." (link is external) Los Angeles Review of Books Online, April 2014.

-"Translations from the Bone-House: On the Poetry of Seamus Heaney and John Hollander."
-Los Angeles Review of Books Quarterly Journal, Winter 2014.
+"Translations from the Bone-House: On the Poetry of Seamus Heaney and John Hollander." (link is external) Los Angeles Review of Books Quarterly Journal, Winter 2014.